 - Check the hose screens (usually found at the faucet end of the supply hoses) for debris and clean them if needed.
 All washers have 1-2 screens on the water valve connection check and clean those on the machine.

-- Take hoses off the washer and hold it pointing inside the washer, turn on the valve and make sure water flows through the hose fast on both hot and cold.
+- Take the hoses off the washer and hold them pointing inside the washer.
+Then, turn on the valve and ensure water flows through the hot and cold hoses quickly.

-- If your washer is still beeping, you may need to consult a professional plumber to check your home’s water supply and pressure.
+- If your washer is still beeping, you’ll need to consult a professional plumber to check your home’s water supply and pressure.

-Washing machines have filters to catch debris, lint, and other particles.
-Unfortunately, these filters can become clogged over time, affecting your washer’s performance and potentially causing it to beep three times.
+And while filters work great, they can sadly become clogged over time, affecting your washer’s performance and potentially causing it to beep 3 times.